PackeTsar/AWS_IPv6_VPN/README.md

 -----------------------------------------
-## Configure VPC for new VPN
+## Configure your VPC for new VPN

 - Adjust the network settings on the instance by disabling source address checking
   - This needs to be done to allow the instance to de-encapsulate VPN packets and let them emerge onto the VPC from the instance's interface
   - This can be found by selecting the EC2 instance and going to **Actions > Networking > Change Source/Dest.
 Check**

-- Adjust the route tables for both subnets to route the customer tunneled /48 network towards the instance, but route the customer VPN concentrator peer IP towards the Internet Gateway
+- Adjust the route tables for your subnets to route the customer tunneled /48 network towards the instance, but route the customer VPN concentrator peer IP towards the Internet Gateway for the subnet holding the Ubuntu instance
   - This would look something like the Below

 ```
 2001:DB8:C::/48              eni-1a2b3c4d5e6f
 2001:DB8:0:C::10/128         igw-1a2b3c4d
 ```

+- If you are already routing `::/0` towards an Internet Gateway and the Customer Tunneled Network does not overlap with the Customer Peer IP, then the /128 route is not necessary